Empire of the Sun (band): 2021–2027: Ask That God

 In March 2024, the group's social media platforms became deserted of all previous media, including the profile picture changing to black.
 The pages soon began to tease a new single: "Changes", which was released on 5 April 2024.

-In May 2024, the band announced that their single "Music on the Radio" would be released on 17 May 2024.
-Further, their fourth studio album (and their first release in eight years) would be released on 26 July 2024; the album is titled Ask That God.
+The band released their next single, "Music on the Radio", on 17 May 2024.
+Their fourth studio album (and first in eight years), Ask That God, was released on 26 July 2024.
+Steele then embarked on an extensive worlwide tour, which began in Australia in October 2024, and is set to conclude in Australia in March 2027.

+Untitled fifth album

+Following the release of Ask That God in 2024, Littlemore and Steele immediately began working on the band's fifth album.
+In August 2026, Littlemore said that the fifth album "will probably come out within the next year".

 Name

 Although the name of the final project has been attributed to the 1984 novel of the same name by J. G. Ballard, Littlemore denied this and offers an explanation.
 He stated: "the name comes more from the idea of ... the fact that we're traveling around the world going to all the places of empires of the civilization where the sun has been a theme of worship.
 It's not based on the Ballard novel nor the Spielberg film of the same name."